kurtbuilds/modenv/README.md

 This command additionally will replicate comments and ordering from the reference file to the other files.

+#### Deployment

+Lastly, you can update the env for your deployment service.
+We assume PUT and a JSON body of env key/value pairs.

+    modenv -p push <url>

+This command requires the `push` feature flag.

 # Installation

     cargo install modenv

+If you'd like to send your environment as JSON key/value pairs, use:

+    cargo install modenv --features push

 # Contributing